JKonTiki/frydfolio/readme.md

 #Jeremy Fryd Online Portfolio

 #### This is a portfolio, primarily for Jeremy Fryd's work on GitHub.
+Here is the site's link: https://jkontiki.github.io/frydfolio/

 #### By Jeremy Fryd